Skip to content

 Procedure C — Hop Dump

 After dry hopping, spent hops settle in the cone.
+Before opening the outlet, pressurise the tank to 1 bar CO₂.
 The dump procedure is the same as for yeast but the stopping point is easier to judge — the transition from hops to liquid is usually clear and sudden.

 1. Apply the shared sanitation protocol — caps into PAA bath, spray outlets with alcohol.